 Yes and yes!
-You can make a single donation, pay event fees or other gifts as a one-time gift.
-You can also set up recurring gifts weekly, monthly or quarterly, if you would so choose.
-For both types of contributions, you can designate the schedule and source of the gift (checking or savings bank account, debit card or credit card).
+You can make a single donation, pay event fees, or other gifts as a one-time gift.
+You can also set up recurring gifts weekly, monthly, or quarterly, if you would so choose.
+For both types of contributions, you can designate the schedule and source of the gift (checking or savings bank account, debit card, or credit card).

 Yes.
-Your online giving history can be viewed by clicking “My Giving” at the bottom of the digital giving page.
+Your online giving history can be viewed by clicking My Giving at the bottom of the digital giving page.
 You will be prompted to enter the email and phone number associated with your gifts, and will receive a secure link to access your giving history.

 The standard funds for giving will include [fund names].
-However, during event registrations or one-time campaigns, specialized fund options will be available when giving digitally.
+However, during event registrations or one-time appeals, specialized fund options will be available when giving digitally.
 Some examples might be registration fees, [example], and [example], to list a few.

-Please contact the church office with any questions, concerns or comments about digital giving.
+Please contact the church office with any questions, concerns, or comments about digital giving.
 If the office is unable to answer your question, someone will contact you and help you with any questions you might have.